petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/managing-claritys-digital-assets.md

 ## Asset Libraries

 Asset libraries simplify digital asset management by providing a collaborative hub for adding, editing, and sharing assets among multiple sites and users.
 Permissions and version control ensure that assets are accessible by the right people and kept up to date with the latest changes, all while maintaining security and transparency across the organization.
 Asset libraries can be organized with folders, tags, and categories.
-They also integrate seamlessly with Liferay’s other content management features.
+They also integrate seamlessly with Liferay's other content management features.
 For example, you can use asset libraries with workflows to create a custom publishing process.

 <!--
 TASK: Improve content presentation.
 Points to make (though not necessarily in this order):